 So far a pictorial space in the “making” that has physicality and corporeality as its common denominator.
 Finally, the contribution of nature is essential to complete the work that is exposed to the wind, rain and sun, to combine nature and culture, life and history.

-The titles of the paintings placed at the end of the work instead trace a track of the psyche reasons and, in particular, of the personal expressions that, from time to time, have marked moments of inner transformation and ever greater interpenetration of the surrounding world, maintaining a recognizable original dimension, its own identity.
+The titles of the paintings placed at the end of the work instead trace an invisible track of the psyche reasons and, in particular, of the personal expressions that, from time to time, have marked moments of inner transformation and ever greater interpenetration of the surrounding world, maintaining a recognizable original dimension, its own identity.